Background

 Narcissist's Femme Fatale - or Mother?

-Uploaded 2/12/2021, approx. 29 minute read
+Uploaded 2/12/2021, approx. 30 minute read

-My name is Sam Vaknin, I'm a professor of psychology and the author of Malignant Self-Love, Narcissism Revisited.
+My name is Sam Vaknin, I'm a professor of psychology and the author of Malignant Self-Love: Narcissism Revisited.

-The narcissist confuses states of mind generally, and he definitely confuses romantic jealousy with possessiveness and both of these with mortification.
 The narcissist experiences all these three identically.
-There's pain, there's rumination and brooding, there are grandiose defenses, there's repression, there's denial, there's projection, there's reframing in all these three reactive states of mind.
+There's pain, there's rumination and brooding, there are grandiose defenses, there's repression, there's denial, there's projection, there's reframing in all these three reactive states of mind and so the narcissist cannot tell them apart.

 Additionally, the narcissist confuses external objects with internal ones, he internalizes external objects such as, for example, intimate partners.